Tharman Shanmugaratnam: International honours

 In October 2019, Tharman received the Institute of International Finance's inaugural Distinguished Leadership and Service Award, together with Bank of England Governor Mark Carney, for his role as a leading proponent of global reforms to de-risk and grow development finance and to achieve more resilient capital flows.

 Tharman was named Finance Minister of the Year 2013 by Euromoney, in recognition of the roles he played in the economic restructuring of Singapore and as statesman of the region on the international stage.

 Tharman was conferred the Freedom of the City of London award in June 2019, in recognition of his significant contributions to global finance governance, and his efforts to strengthen ties between Singapore and the city.

+In 2025, Tharman was awarded the Miriam Pozen Prize by the Massachusetts Institute of Technology Golub Center for Finance and Policy, in recognition of his leadership in international financial policy.
+He was also conferred an Honorary Fellowship by the London School of Economics in 2011.

 Personal life

 Tharman is a fourth-generation Singaporean of Sri Lankan Tamil ancestry.
-One of three children, Tharman is the son of Emeritus Professor K. Shanmugaratnam, a medical scientist known as the "father of pathology in Singapore", who founded the Singapore Cancer Registry and led a number of international organisations related to cancer research and pathology.
+One of three children, Tharman is the son of Emeritus Professor K. Shanmugaratnam, a Singaporean medical scientist known as the "father of pathology in Singapore", who founded the Singapore Cancer Registry (SCR) and led a number of international organisations related to cancer research and pathology.
 Tharman has been married to Jane Yumiko Ittogi, a Singaporean lawyer of Chinese–Japanese descent, since 1990.
 She founded and chairs Tasek Academy and Social Services, a local NGO, and is actively engaged in its initiatives for social development and sustainability.
 The couple have one daughter and three sons together.

 Tharman was an active sportsman in his youth, particularly in hockey, athletics, football, and cricket, and has expressed his views on how sports instills lessons for life.
 He spoke about sports as a form of education in Game for Life: 25 Journeys, published by the Singapore Sports Council in 2013, as "a huge deal for character...
 Children learn the value of teams.
 They learn the discipline of repeated practice, and how there is no other way to develop expertise.
 Plus, the ability to fall or lose in competition and pick oneself up... with humility."

 In Singapore's Chinese-language media, Tharman is often referred to as 尚达曼 (Shàng Dámàn), an approximate transliteration of Tharman Shanmugaratnam.
 The name was given to him by a leading Chinese language specialist in 1995.
 Tharman has practiced Chinese calligraphy since 2002.